SORA

 Item Type: Article

 Additional Information: © 2024 The Authors.
 Published by Elsevier on behalf of the American College of Cardiology Foundation.
-Under a Creative Commons license (http://creativecommons.org/licenses/by/4.0/)
+This is an open access article under the CC BY license (http://creativecommons.org/licenses/by/4.0/) .

-Keywords: Complete revascularization, heart failure, left ventricular dysfunction, percutaneous coronary intervention, stable coronary artery disease, REVIVED-BCIS2 investigators, 1102 Cardiorespiratory Medicine and Haematology, 1117 Public Health and Health Services, Cardiovascular System & Hematology
+Keywords: Complete revascularization, heart failure, left ventricular dysfunction, percutaneous coronary intervention, stable coronary artery disease, REVIVED-BCIS2 investigators, Complete revascularization, heart failure, left ventricular dysfunction, percutaneous coronary intervention, stable coronary artery disease, 1102 Cardiorespiratory Medicine and Haematology, 1117 Public Health and Health Services, Cardiovascular System & Hematology

 Journal or Publication Title: J Am Coll Cardiol